nupskale/smartplannerapp/README.md

 * Click on 'Create New Project' or 'Import Google project' if you have an existing project as a google developer.
 * On the Overview page, select the option for 'Add Firebase to your web app'.
 * This gives the code snippet which can be pasted in your application.
-* In the application, implement google login using firebase by
+* In the application controller logic, implement google login using firebase by
 ```javascript
 var provider = new firebase.auth.GoogleAuthProvider();
 ```